mathiasertl/django-xmpp-account/doc/settings.rst

   provides a password at the Email confirmation page.
 The default is ``False``.
 * ``MANAGE``: Set this value to ``False`` if you want to completely disable a domain but still have local users in the database.
+* ``EMAIL``: Unfortunately people frequently try to give their full Jabber ID as their Email address.
+Unless you set this setting to ``True``, users will not be able to fill in Email addresses with this domain in any form.

 Example::